 In partnership with ‘Power Up North London,’ St. Anne’s became the first Community Funded/Church Partnership to install solar panels in the country.
 It is hoped that this pioneering project will encourage other churches to recognise the need for the greater use of Green Energy.

-Community Lunches at St. Anne’s have been offered for the last four years every Tuesday and Wednesday from 12pm – 2pm, three courses for £3.00.
-This project is currently under review.
+Community Lunches at St. Anne’s have been offered for the last four years every Wednesday from 12pm – 2pm, three courses for £3.00.

 Horticultural Youth Project

 Running now for five years, in partnership with Camden Council, and aimed at young people mostly between the ages of 12 and 18, this project has proved a great success.
 As was hoped at the beginning, a number who have been part of the project, and who would not otherwise have thought of such a career, have found their passion and gone on to train and work in horticulture.

 Artist in Residence